About the School

 IBAN ES81 0182 5578 3802 0000 3369

-The CAS accountant should be told that the transfer is en route.
-The CAS accounting office has a service for foreign currency exchange, Tuesday through Friday mornings at break times (traveler”s checks are excellent).
+The ESDES accountant should be told that the transfer is en route.
+The ESDES accounting office has a service for foreign currency exchange, Tuesday through Friday mornings at break times (traveler”s checks are excellent).
 For exchanges of more than $50, please inform the accounting office two days in advance.

 For an emergency transfer of funds, money can be sent by Western Union (for pick-up in Sagunto) or by American Express or Moneygram (for pick-up in Valencia).
 These methods are more expensive, but almost instantaneous.